 Those of the Executive Mayor’s powers and functions as may be designated by the Municipal Council. must be exercised and performed by the Executive Mayor together with the other members of the mayoral committee.
 The members of a Mayoral Committee remain in office subject to subsection (5) and section 26, for the term of the Executive Mayor who appointed them.
 If the Executive Mayor vacates office, the Mayoral Committee appointed by that Executive Mayor dissolves.

-ommittees to assist Executive Committee or Executive Mayor
+Committees to assist Executive Committee or Executive Mayor

 The above mentioned Act states that if a Municipal Council has an Executive Committee or Executive Mayor, it may appoint in terms of section 79, committees of councillors to assist the Executive Committee or Executive Mayor.
 Such Committees may not in number exceed the number of members of the Executive Committee or Mayoral Committee.